52North/sensor-web-tutorial/docs/11_sos_example_request.md

 </sos:Capabilities>
 ~~~

-## GetDataAvailability
+#### GetDataAvailability

 The `GetDataAvailability` operations is not part of the SOS standard, but recommended by the technical guidance for
-impelmenting download services using the OGC sensor observation service and ISO 19143 filter encoding
+impelmenting download services using the OGC Sensor Observation Service and ISO 19143 filter encoding
 ([https://inspire.ec.europa.eu/id/document/tg/download-sos](https://inspire.ec.europa.eu/id/document/tg/download-sos))
 as well as by the OGC SOS 2.0 hydrology profile best practice
 ([https://docs.opengeospatial.org/bp/14-004r1/14-004r1.html](https://docs.opengeospatial.org/bp/14-004r1/14-004r1.html)).